“Alone we can do so little, together we can do so much.” – Helen Keller

 For those of you in bands: Does this scenario sound familiar?
-One person is in charge of doing all of the business affairs and the other members of the band just show up (sometimes they don’t even show up on time!).
+One person is in charge of doing all of the business affairs, and the other members of the band just show up (sometimes not even on time).
 If you’ve got a band of hired guns, this sadly is your cross to bear.
 However, if your band is considered an equal team, I highly suggest that you include your band members in your mastermind group.
-If you are the only active member of your band on the business side that’s OK – you can build yourself some great support with non-band members.
+If you are the only active member of your band on the business side, that’s OK – you can build yourself some great support with non-band members.

-A mastermind group is a small team of people that meets one to two times per month, sits down, and brainstorms together, creates goals, makes lists, talks about objectives, and keeps each other accountable so that that you will move forward with your goals and achieve them faster.
+A mastermind group is a small team of people that meets one to two times per month, sits down, and brainstorms together.
+They create goals, make lists, talk about objectives, and keep each other accountable so that you will move forward with your goals and achieve them faster.
 Plus, it gives you a solid sounding board and a community.

 Steps to Take

-- Choose fellow masterminders to invite that you admire and that you look up to.
+- Choose fellow masterminds to invite that you admire and look up to.

 - Choose people who are strong self-starters and who know how to get the job done, who perhaps own their own businesses.
 Having someone in your mastermind group who runs a business will really help motivate you.

-- Preset a scheduled date and time every month or twice a month.
+- Preset a scheduled date and time every month, or twice a month.
 The third Wednesday of each month, perhaps.
-Or a dinnertime every first and third Tuesday of the month – Don’t break your commitment – you need to keep this set time to achieve results.
-How you handle this mastermind is critical to your success.
+Or a dinnertime every first and third Tuesday of the month – don’t break your commitment – you need to keep this set time to achieve results.
+How you handle this mastermind group is critical to your success.

 Be careful when setting your goals.
 Start with ones that you can achieve within the first month (redesigning your newsletter, re-writing your pitch, booking one gig, etc.) so you feel like you are accomplishing small victories along the way.